spokestack/spokestack.io/content/blog/porting-a-smart-speaker-voice-app-to-mobile-part-3/index.md

 Spokestack has libraries for iOS, Android, and React Native.

 - Tutorial: [Create an Alexa-Compatible Dialog Manager in Swift](/blog/create-an-alexa-compatible-dialog-manager-in-swift)
-- Tutorial: Create an Alexa-Compatible Dialog Manager in Java (Coming Soon)
 - Tutorial: [Porting the Alexa Minecraft Skill to iOS Using Spokestack](/blog/porting-the-alexa-minecraft-skill-to-ios-using-spokestack)
 - Tutorial: Porting the Alexa Minecraft Skill to Android Using Spokestack (Coming Soon)
 - Tutorial: Porting the Alexa Minecraft Skill to React Native Using Spokestack (Coming Soon)